SahajKAT/GOAT-Discord-Bot/README.md

 # GOAT-Discord-Bot

-This Discord bot fetches and organizes data from GOAT, an online store for sneakers, apparel, and accessories, using web scraping.
-It also has reliable error handling to quickly address issues with unavailable or non-existent items.
+This Discord bot retrieves and processes data from GOAT, an online store specializing in sneakers, apparel, and accessories, through web scraping techniques.
+It incorporates resilient error-handling capabilities to swiftly address issues such as unavailable, inaccessible, or non-existent items.

 ## Setup Instructions